Q: I’m a startup founder weighing multiple VC term sheets at similar valuations. How should I choose?

 My force-ranked list of criteria:

 #1.
 Who do I truly trust the most?
 This doesn’t mean who is the “best guy”, or smiley-est, or nicest.
 In fact, be wary of “grin frackers”.
 Find out — who can I truly trust?
 If any of them.
-You will be so, so, so much better off if you pick the one you can truly, really trust.
+You will be so, so, so much better off if you pick the one VC you can truly, really trust.
 So, so much better off.
-A different way to ask this question — is who will most have my back?
+A different way to ask this question is — who will most have my back?
 If you aren’t sure, take your time and slow it down.
 Spend more time together.
 Do another Zoom.
 You can slow things down at the end.
 It’s OK.
 More on that here.

 #7.
 Who do my existing investors recommend?
 They may not know, or have biases that you might want to ignore.
 You may need to ignore this advice.
 But if they are really experienced in the space … they’ll know.
 At least they have some G2 to help you decide.
 It’s a pretty small world, venture capital.